-- 1. In the Detection Area, click t to add a new detection area. - 2.
+- 1. In the Detection Area, click to create a new detection area. - 2.
 Click and drag the detection area to a desired location. - 3.
-Alternatively, select Grid as the Detection Mode to specify the area for detection.

-- 4. You can use the following functions to reduce false alarm. - Sensitivity: Move the slider to the right increases detection sensitivity. - Object Size: When the extent of motion within the detection area exceeds the set object size, motion detection alarm is triggered.
+Alternatively, select Grid as the Detection Mode to define the area for detection. - 4.
+You can use the following functions to reduce false alarm. - 5.
+You can use the following functions to reduce false alarm. - Sensitivity: Move the slider to adjust the detection sensitivity. - Object Size: When the extent of motion within the detection area exceeds the set object size, motion detection alarm is triggered.